Aditya-Jain-15/Regression-Analysis-Project/README.md

 This is a project done as a part of the course MTH416A (Regression Analysis) at IITK.

 Link to dataset used : https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data <br>
-We use a subset (in terms of number of columns) of this dataset to do our analysis.
+We use a subset (in terms of number of columns) of this dataset to do our analysis -> house_price.csv

 The following Regression Analysis Techniques have been implemented: